NeoASJ/Inventory-management-system/README.md

 Tkinter Inventory Management System
 ```
-DEMO VIDEO AVAILABLE AT END
+DEMO VIDEO AVAILABLE AT END ( GO TO END OF THIS PAGE )
 ```

 Project Overview